rdagumampan/yuniql-web/content/docs/get-started-postgresql.md

 +++
-title = "Work with PosgtreSql and Others!" description = "A quick-start guide to PostgreSql and other platforms.
+title = "Work with PosgtreSql and Others" description = "A quick-start guide to PostgreSql and other platforms.
 Install, run, verify." bref = "A quick-start guide to working with PostgreSql and other platforms.
 Install, run, verify.
 10-mins capped.
 Run these commands line by line via Command Prompt (CMD)." weight = 3